iliyanalibhai/CS10C/README.md

-# Labs and Programs from my Data Structures and Algorithims class
+these are labs and programs from my data structures and algorithims class